NavajaRicardo/ContactSystem/README.md

 # ContactSystem
-Hi I use xampp for running this project Using CI as php framework
+Hi I use xampp for running this project Using CI as php framework name the basefolder as Contacts